PennLINC/babs/docs/source/walkthrough.rst

     All log files are located in folder: /cbica/projects/BABS/babs_demo/my_BABS_project/analysis/logs

-If some jobs are running or failed, you'll see non-zero numbers in line #9 or #10.
+If some jobs are running or have failed, you'll see non-zero numbers in line #9 or #10.

-If all jobs are successfully completed, you'll see:
+If all jobs have finished successfully, you'll see:

 ..  code-block:: console
     :emphasize-lines: 7,8